 In terms of affiliate income in general, to this day I only recommend products, courses, and resources that I’ve personally used.
 I’ve pretty much been using the same affiliates since I started my blog.

 In fact, I used many companies before I had Believe In A Budget.
 It wasn’t until after I started blogging, I realized I could recommend them to other people!
 So it’s been a nice, organic way to go about doing things.
 If you need help growing your affiliate income, take a look at this course.

-Here's some highlights from April:
+Here are some highlights from April:

 - I love working with Gina as a course partner for Become a Pinterest VA TODAY!
 Together, I get to take my personal experience as a Pinterest virtual assistant and Gina is able to use her skills as a killer VA and we mesh everything into a helpful course.
 There’s nothing else like this out there and we’ve helped over 600+ students start a new career.

 - Pinterest Presence relaunched.
-Some of the course is still getting a makeover, but I've reopened it for purchase.
-The price isn't changing, but I'm just updating content.
+Some of the course is still getting a makeover, but I’ve reopened it for purchase.
+The price isn’t changing, but I’m just updating content.
 This course is perfect if you want to sharpen your Pinterest technical skills.
-You can enroll now or sign up and take the free mini Pinterest course.

 Monthly Online Income Report Expenses